Michigan GOP leader calls top Democrats ‘witches,’ jokes about assassination of Republicans

 In a filmed speech at the North Oakland Republican Club on Thursday, which was first reported by the Detroit News, Weiser had repeatedly emphasized his desire to oust three women whose terms are up in 2022: Whitmer, Michigan Attorney General Dana Nessel (D) and Michigan Secretary of State Jocelyn Benson (D).

-“Our job now is to soften up those three witches and make sure that we have good candidates to run against them, that they are ready for the for the burning at the stake,” he said.
+“Our job now is to soften up those three witches and make sure that we have good candidates to run against them, that they are ready for the burning at the stake,” he said.

 Later, a woman in the audience asked Weiser how people could remove politicians like Reps.
 Fred Upton and Peter Meijer.
 The Michigan congressmen were two of the 10 House Republicans who voted to impeach Trump and drew the ire of the former president’s supporters.